vimeo/timeserieswidget/README.md

-## graphite.js
+## TimeSeriesWidget

-Plugin to easily make graphs and update them on the fly using [Graphite url api](http://readthedocs.org/docs/graphite/en/latest/url-api.html) on the background, allowing you to easily add:
+Plugin to easily make time series graphs and update them on the fly using [Graphite url api](http://readthedocs.org/docs/graphite/en/latest/url-api.html) on the background, allowing you to easily add: